 The first town we visited was Locorotondo, right after breakfast.
 It is a small and cute town known for its circular structure which is now the historical centre, from which derives its name, which means “Round place”.

 The town is small, especially the part you will probably want to visit, so just a couple of hours should be enough.
-The view from outside, so just before you arrive, is as photogenic as the town from inside.
+The view from the outside, so just before you arrive, is as photogenic as the town from the inside.
 There is actually a petrol station next to a roundabout which is a great spot to capture its circular shape (picture above).

 After Locorotondo we headed to Ostuni, which is the most popular small town inland after Alberobello.
 It is known for its whitewashed old town, which goes uphill, and its main path is surrounded by cute houses, shops, bars and cafes.